Toshinden 4: Plot

-Regional differences
+Release and differences

+It was released a total of three times in Europe; it originally came out on June 30, 2000, and was re-released on the Virgin Interactive white label range on April 12, 2001, and was re-released again by budget label Play It, on November 20, 2003.

 The PAL release of Toshinden 4 made a couple of graphical changes to the original Japanese release, aside from the renaming of the game; the plain string linking Rook's nunchuks was replaced with an electricity inspired effect.
 Bang Boo and Eos's warm up animations also had the ends cut resulting in a sudden jump in their animations.

 Reception

 The game was poorly received.
 Official PlayStation Magazine opined the "multiple game modes provide no cover for a lackluster fighting game".

+Christian Nutt of GameSpot, reviewing an imported Toshinden 4, wrote that the controls are "awkward" and that there is a "lot of delay", further criticizing the moves and attacks as well as graphics, but he had a positive opinion about the voices, anime opening, and character designs.